How to Make a Mobile Wallet App: All-in-One Development Guide

 - Google Pay

-Google allows the users of its mobile operating system Android to leave their wallets at home and pay for purchases with mobile phones.
-This digital wallet allows connecting different types of cards, such as MasterCard, Visa, American Express and others in many countries across the world.
+Google allows its mobile operating system, Android users, to leave their wallets at home and pay for purchases with mobile phones.
+This digital wallet allows connecting different cards, such as MasterCard, Visa, American Express, and others worldwide.
 The app is available across different operating systems, including Android and iOS.
 Today, there are over 100 million active users of Google Pay.

 - Apple Wallet

 This digital wallet app is created by the famous Apple company.
 The solution allows to add different types of payment cards and make online and mobile payments through the Apple Pay payment system.
-This application is available only for the Apple ecosystem – iOS, watchOS, macOS.
-Statista estimated that the number of Apple Pay users reached 500 million in 2020.
+This application is available only for the Apple ecosystem – iOS, watchOS, and macOS.
+Already in 2022 Apple Pay had 65 million users.

 - PayPal One Touch

-PayPal is leading the game when it comes to payment solutions with over 377 million users worldwide.
-Its One Touch application allows making online payments and payments in offline locations using a smartphone.
+PayPal is leading the game with its payment solutions counting over 392 million users worldwide.
+The One-Touch application allows making online payments and payments in offline locations using a smartphone.
 It’s available for both Android and iOS.

 If you are looking for a giant in mobile payment apps, look no further.
-Alipay is the largest payment app in the world created by the Alibaba Group.
+Alipay is the largest payment app globally created by the Alibaba Group.
 There are over a billion users worldwide that use this system every day.

 Industries that Benefit from Mobile Wallet Application Development